coldbox-modules/cbsecurity/readme.md

 moduleSettings = {
     // CB Security
     cbSecurity : {
+       firewall : {
 			// Global Relocation when invalid access is detected, instead of each rule declaring one.
 			"invalidAuthenticationEvent"    : "main.index",
 			// Global override event when invalid access is detected, instead of each rule declaring one.
 			"invalidAuthorizationEvent"     : "main.index",
 			// Default invalid action: override or redirect when invalid access is detected, default is to redirect "defaultAuthorizationAction"    : "redirect",
-        // The global security rules
+			// The global security rules as inline
         	"rules"                         : [
 				// should use direct action and do a global redirect {
 					"whitelist": "",
 					"securelist": "admin",
 					"match": "event",
 					"roles": "admin",
 					"permissions": "",
 					"action" : "redirect"
 				},
 				// no action, use global default action
 				{
 					"whitelist": "",
 					"securelist": "noAction",
 					"match": "url",
 					"roles": "admin",
 					"permissions": ""
 				},
 				// Using overrideEvent only, so use an explicit override {
 					"securelist": "ruleActionOverride",
 					"match": "url",
 					"overrideEvent": "main.login"
 				},
 				// direct action, use global override
 				{
 					"whitelist": "",
 					"securelist": "override",
 					"match": "url",
 					"roles": "",
 					"permissions": "",
 					"action" : "override"
 				},
 				// Using redirect only, so use an explicit redirect {
 					"securelist": "ruleActionRedirect",
 					"match": "url",
 					"redirect": "main.login"
 				}
 			]
+	   }
     }
 };
 ```